 The Tests of Adult Basic Education (TABE) is an assessment product designed to measure basic skills commonly found in adult basic education curricula and instructional programs.
-TABE is most commonly used to assess adults for placement in education, training or employment programs as well as determining readiness for the GED exam.
+TABE is most commonly used to assess adults for placement in education, training or employment programs as well as determining readiness for the GED® test or HiSET® exam.